sictweb/web700/notes/week08.md

 </form>
 ```

 Now that we've had a quick refresher on forms and how to build one in HTML let's look at how we can process the form on the server side with Express.js.
-The first thing you should know is that there are 2 types of form submissions that take place on a website: a regular text based form with normal inputs, and a form that accepts file uploads using the <input type="file"> element.
+The first thing you should know is that there are 2 types of form submissions that take place on a website: a regular text based form with normal inputs, and a form that accepts file uploads using the &lt;input type="file"&gt; element.
 A form that supports file uploading requires the enctype attribute to be set to enctype="multipart/form-data".
 [More information on options for the 'enctype' attribute are available here](https://www.w3schools.com/jsref/prop_form_enctype.asp)

 <br>